 The title of this series comes from a passage in the autobiography of Coleman Young—Detroit’s mayor from 1973 to 1994—which he published after his last term.
 Young writes, “In the evolutionary urban order, Detroit today has always been your town tomorrow… [It] remains a surpassingly purposeful place, as important to the nation right now as it has ever been—maybe more so, because right now it is telling us that the cities are in trouble.”

 In contrast to Young’s grim prophecy of a “catastrophic urban meltdown” on a national level however, presaged by Detroit’s decline, Vermeulen’s photographs are more hopeful.
 Without denying Detroit’s ailments, she directs our attention to new kinds of urbanism and attempts at revitalization on a grass-roots level.

-Born in Gauda, the Netherlands, Smith now lives and works in Southwest Detroit.
+Born in Gouda, the Netherlands, Vermeulen now lives and works in Southwest Detroit.
 She completed an MFA in Photography at the Cranbrook Academy of Art, Cranbrook, Michigan, and a BFA at the Design Academy Eindhoven, The Netherlands.
 Her photographs have been exhibited at the Museum of New Art, Pontiac, Michigan; the Wainger Gallery, Cranbrook Museum of Art, and other venues.
 She has twice been the recipient of project grants from the Netherlands Foundation for Visual Arts, Design and Architecture (Fonds BKVB).